FreeCX/vf-transtion/README_en.md

 transition
 ---
-Automatic video creation from two photos by transition between them according to the selected effect
+Create a video creation from two photos using implemented transitions

 Implemented in two languages:
 - [Rust](./src/main.rs)